parsiya/eslinter/README.md

 [eslint-burp-twitter]: https://twitter.com/search?q=eslint%20burp&src=typed_query
 [david-rook-twitter]: https://twitter.com/davidrook

-### Source Code
+### Source Code Credit
 This extension uses a few open source libraries.
 You can see them in the `dependencies` section of the [build.gradle](build.gradle) file.

 In addition, it uses code copied from Apache Commons libraries.
+I copied individual files instead of the complete Apache Commons-Lang library.

 * [src/utils/StringUtils.java](src/utils/StringUtils.java) uses code from the
   Apache commons-lang.StringUtils.
-* [src/utils/SystemUtils](src/utils/SystemUtils.java) is an almost exact copy of Apache Commons Lang SystemUtils.
+* [src/utils/SystemUtils](src/utils/SystemUtils.java) is an almost exact copy of Apache commons-lang.SystemUtils.

 ## Future Work and Feedback
 Please see the Github issues.
 If you have an idea, please make a Github issue and use the `Feature request` template.

 ## License
-Opensourced under "GNU General Public License v3.0".
+Opensourced under "GNU General Public License v3.0" and later.
 Please see [LICENSE](LICENSE) for details.